Settings / Tides

 Own-Ship Set & Drift (Advanced)

-- Use Set & Drift in Own-Ship Predictions: (Only SEAiq Pilot) When enabled, a panel will be displayed with sliders for set and drift for current.
+- Use Set & Drift in Own-Ship Predictions: (Only SEAiq Pilot) When enabled, a panel is displayed with sliders for set and drift for current.
 This allows Own-Ship course predictions to account for set and drift, potentially increasing their accuracy.
 AIS targets are not affected.
 The set and drift are assumed to already be a component of Own-Ship's COG/SOG.
-This option only has an effect when the vessel turns; as the vessel turns the set and drift component will stay fixed but the remaining components will turn.
+This option only has an effect when the vessel turns; as the vessel turns the set and drift component stay fixed but the remaining components turn.

 Enabling this feature disables the Trial Rate-of-Turn CHL feature.

-- Set Follows Route: (Only SEAiq Pilot) When enabled along with Use Drift in Course Predictions and following a route, the bearing of the route closest to Own-Ship will be used for the set.
+- Set Follows Route: (Only SEAiq Pilot) When enabled along with Use Drift in Course Predictions and following a route, the bearing of the route closest to Own-Ship is used for the set.
 This can be useful in rivers or other areas where drift is expected to roughly follow the direction of the route.

-Note the set has a single fixed value for a particular position of Own-Ship at the current time and predicted movement of Own-Ship will not affect various course predictions.
+Note the set has a single fixed value for a particular position of Own-Ship at the current time and predicted movement of Own-Ship does not affect various course predictions.
 In other words predictions do not change set when, for instance, Own-Ship is following a curve.

 - USA (NOAA) Online Tides/Currents: Enables downloading a list of NOAA tide and current stations.
 You can select a station to get a link to official online data.

 NOAA indicates tidal current predictions as being in Beta.

 This requires an internet connection.
 However, you can download predictions so that they are available when off-line.